-- 6.7 In accordance with the requirements of AU-C 720, The Auditor's Responsibilities Relating to Other Information included in Annual Reports, the auditor should read the other information in the reporting entity's AFR or PAR and consider whether a material inconsistency exists between the other information and the financial statements. - 6.8 In accordance with AU-C 315, Understanding the Entity and Its Environment and Assessing the Risks of Material Misstatement, the auditor should obtain an understanding of internal control relevant to the audit.
+- 6.7 In accordance with the requirements of AU-C 720, the auditor should read the other information in the reporting entity's AFR or PAR and consider whether a material inconsistency exists between the other information and the financial statements. - 6.8 In accordance with AU-C 315, Understanding the Entity and Its Environment and Assessing the Risks of Material Misstatement, the auditor should obtain an understanding of internal control relevant to the audit.
 Although most controls relevant to the audit are likely related to financial reporting, not all controls that relate to financial reporting are relevant to the audit.
 It is a matter of the auditor's professional judgment whether a control, individually or in combination with others, is relevant to the audit.
 When obtaining an understanding of controls that are relevant to the audit, the auditor should evaluate the design of those controls and determine whether they have been implemented.
 Risk assessment procedures to obtain audit evidence about the design and implementation of relevant controls may include inquiring of entity personnel; observing the application of specific controls; inspecting documentation and reports; and tracing transactions through the information system relevant to financial reporting.
 However, inquiry alone is not sufficient for such purposes.